sravan-a-l-1/gcp-nginx-firewall-webserver/README.md

 ### 5. Start and Enable NGINX

-The NGINX service was started and configured to start automatically at boot.
+The NGINX service was started and configured to run automatically when the VM starts.

 ```
 sudo systemctl start nginx